sdennett55/headsup/README.md

 - Repeat cards in a session
 - \$1.00 or more per deck
 - No offline support
-- Not kid friendly
+- Not very kid friendly
-- Camera recording during play
+- Camera records during play
 - Great to play while waiting in line at Disney theme parks but only one Disney deck.

 #### Solutions: